Note: The same admission requirements apply to European and third country students.

 The selection is based on academic excellence and proficiency in English and in French.
 TEMA+ EMJMD will welcome Programme Country and Partner Country graduate students, as follows:

 The TEMA+ Erasmus Mundus Joint Master Course accepts candidates with various academic backgrounds and degrees (BA/MA, eventually PhD), and is dedicated to foster lifelong learning.
 The TEMA+ welcomes students at Master level who have obtained a first higher education degree, a master’s degree or demonstrate a recognised equivalent level of learning according to national legislation and practices in the degree awarding countries.

-The TEMA+ is open to excellent Programme and Partner Country students having acquired a first degree (BA/BSc /180 ECTS/) or a master’s degree (MA/MSc/120 ECTS) in History, Geography, Philosophy, Anthropology, Ethnography, Sociology, Cultural Studies, Urban Studies, Architecture, Nationalism Studies, International Relations, Law, Economy, Administration, or related fields.
+The TEMA+ is open to excellent Programme and Partner Country students having acquired a first degree (BA/BSc /180 ECTS/) or a master’s degree (MA/MSc/120 ECTS) in History, Geography, Philosophy, Anthropology, Ethnography, Sociology, Cultural Studies, Urban Studies, Architecture, Nationalism Studies, International Relations, Law, Economy, Administration, Languages or related fields.

 In case of obtaining the diploma only after the deadline of application, it is possible to send its certified copy later.
 Nevertheless, in this case, the candidate has to provide in the application package an official certificate from his / her university testifying the studies and also has to indicate the precise date of getting the diploma.
 The same rules apply for language test results.

 The applicant has to choose a research subject in accordance with the TEMA+ Erasmus Mundus Joint Master Course’s curriculum (this is an essential condition).
 Possible research themes per universities:

 École des Hautes Études en Sciences Sociales, Paris:

 - Aménagements, institutions et territoires

 - Archéologie, espace et paysage

 - Migrations, mobilités, transports